Safety Alignment as Continual Learning: Mitigating the Alignment Tax via Orthogonal Gradient Projection: Introduction

-To move beyond such heuristic anchoring, we interpret the alignment tax as a principled instance of catastrophic forgetting under \emph{objective-heterogeneous} sequential optimization (Fig.~\ref{fig:diagram}A).
+To move beyond heuristic anchoring, we interpret a substantial part of the alignment tax as catastrophic-forgetting-like interference under \emph{objective-heterogeneous} sequential optimization (Fig.~\ref{fig:diagram}A).
 This yields a key observation specific to modern LLM alignment: post-training is inherently a \textbf{Continual Learning (CL)} process, where the model is updated across multiple training stages (e.g., SFT followed by preference optimization) that induce heterogeneous shifts in \emph{both} data distributions and optimization objectives \citep{ouyang2022training,lin2024mitigating}.
-From the perspective of CL, the alignment tax arises because safety-induced gradients inadvertently overwrite parameter subspaces critical for general capabilities.
+From the perspective of CL, safety-induced gradients may overlap with parameter directions that are important for general capabilities.
 This fundamental conflict mirrors the classic \emph{stability--plasticity dilemma}~\citep{wang2024comprehensive_cl,zhou2024continual}: effective alignment demands the \emph{plasticity} to acquire new safety constraints without compromising the \emph{stability} of pre-trained general knowledge (Fig.~\ref{fig:diagram}B).
 Accordingly, the core challenge is not merely to regularize the update magnitude, but to design updates that satisfy safety objectives \emph{while explicitly minimizing interference} with the parameter subspaces that support general capabilities.